Fire safety problems delay new Berlin airport yet again

 Platzeck, who said he was "livid", expects the airport management to set a new date by next Monday.

-Keeping the two older airports open will cost about 15 million euros (12.0 million pounds) a month and airlines that have been selling tickets for flights from Berlin-Brandenburg for months face additional costs.

-The 2.5-billion-euro airport initially aims to attract up to 27 million passengers annually, which will still make it about half the size of Germany's main airport in Frankfurt and less than a third of the world's busiest airport in Atlanta.
+The 2.5-billion-euro (2 billion pounds)) airport will replace Tegel in west Berlin and the old east Berlin airport of Schoenefeld to the southeast, and initially aims to attract up to 27 million passengers annually.
+The two existing airports, which are due to be shut down, will handle all flights until the new airport is ready.

-The airport's technical chief, Manfred Koertgen, said fire safety installations - notably smoke extractors - were in place he doubted that they could be operational, or passengers evacuated safely in an emergency, by the June 3 deadline.
+The airport's technical chief, Manfred Koertgen, said fire safety installations - notably smoke extractors - were in place but it was doubtful whether they could be operational, or passengers evacuated safely in an emergency, by the June 3 deadline.

 To avoid a repeat of the technical problems that hit the opening of Terminal 5 at London's Heathrow airport in 2008, the operator of all airports in Berlin, Flughafen Berlin Brandenburg GmbH (FBB), has been rehearsing for opening day for months.